In 2019 I purchased Robbie Richard’s SEO Playbook as I wanted to level up my organic rankings on this blog and several other websites.

 Over time, I do hope to derive more value out of this course as I continue to hone my organic ranking skills.
 So far, it was certainly worth the $1,000 and much more.

 Would I recommend it?
 For the right person, sure!
-It’s genuinely for those with at least a year or two of SEO experience, even if you’ve just played around with a simple blog and have derived some solid traffic that converts.
+It’s genuinely for those with at least a year or two of SEO experience, more than just playing around with a simple blog and have derived some solid traffic that converts.
+If you have SaaS clients then this is a solid go-to course.

 Robbie Richards is a prime example of building a raving fan base through content and authenticity.
 In my experience, you can learn a lot not just of SEO, but for online business ethics.